maniaccet2002/wordpress-architecture-evolution/README.md

 ###Cons
 • No Horizontal scaling for the application layer.

-• Though EFS provides resilience against an AZ failure, recovery is still manual.
+• Though EFS provides resilience against an AZ failure, recovery(deployment of EC2 instance) is still manual.

 #### How to deploy terraform stack
 •	Download the terraform code from the github repo